Superconducting high-power cables and lines - development status and technology roadmap

 10. Standardisation and long-term operating experience drive commercialisation

-The development of international standards (e.g. IEC 63075), together with several demonstration projects operating continuously without failure for many years, has proven the technical reliability of superconducting cables, strengthened the confidence of grid operators, and is now pushing the technology from demonstration towards commercialisation.
+The development of international standards such as IEC 63075, together with several demonstration projects operating continuously without failure for many years, has proven the technical reliability of superconducting cables, strengthened the confidence of grid operators, and is now pushing the technology from demonstration towards commercialisation.

 Standards and certification: IEC 63075 has become the testing standard for superconducting AC cables.
-New projects (e.g., SuperNode's DC cable) are undergoing qualification following procedures from bodies such as DNV, targeting TRL 6.
+New projects such as SuperNode's DC cable are undergoing qualification following procedures from bodies such as DNV, targeting TRL 6.

 Commercialisation examples: South Korea's Shingal project and the subsequent Munsan project mark that superconducting cables have entered the stage of commercial procurement and operation.
 These projects have also begun evaluating novel grid architectures such as "superconducting substations."